ProceduresGovernment

 #permalink to section

-At first quarter of 2025 the male workforce in Workers in Installation and Repair of Electronic Equipment, Telecommunications Appliances (Except Computer Equipment) was higher in the educational segment with 10 to 12 years of schooling (36k), while the female workforce was higher in the educational segment with 7 to 9 years of schooling (2.5k).
+During the first quarter of 2026, male and female workforce in Workers in Installation and Repair of Electronic Equipment, Telecommunications Appliances (Except Computer Equipment) was concentrated in the educational segment with 10 to 12 years of schooling (42.5k men and 4.57k women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.